Nagorno-Karabakh: Soviet era

 Nagorno-Karabakh Autonomous Oblast in the Soviet era.

 Ethnic make-up of Nagorno-Karabakh in the late Soviet era.

 After the October Revolution, Karabakh became part of the Transcaucasian Democratic Federative Republic, but this soon dissolved into separate Armenian, Azerbaijani, and Georgian states.
 Over the next two years (1918–1920), there were a series of short wars between Armenia and Azerbaijan over several regions, including Nagorno-Karabakh.
 Between 1918 and 1920, Nagorno-Karabakh's de jure affiliation with Armenia or Azerbaijan was disputed and not adjudicated by the League of Nations.

 In July 1918, the First Armenian Assembly of Nagorno-Karabakh declared the region self-governing and created a National Council and government.
-Later, Ottoman troops entered Karabakh, meeting armed resistance by Armenians.
+Later, Ottoman Army troops entered Karabakh, meeting armed resistance by Armenians.

-After the defeat of the Ottoman Empire in World War I, British troops occupied Karabakh.
+After the defeat of the Ottoman Empire in World War I, British Army troops occupied Karabakh.
 The British command provisionally affirmed Khosrov bey Sultanov (appointed by the Azerbaijani government) as the governor-general of Karabakh and Zangezur, pending a final decision by the Paris Peace Conference.
 The decision was opposed by Karabakh Armenians.
 In February 1920, the Karabakh National Council preliminarily agreed to Azerbaijani jurisdiction, while Armenians elsewhere in Karabakh continued guerrilla fighting, never accepting the agreement.
 The agreement itself was soon annulled by the Ninth Karabagh Assembly, which declared union with Armenia in April.

 In April 1920, while the Azerbaijani army was locked in Karabakh fighting local Armenian forces, Azerbaijan was taken over by Bolsheviks.
 On 10 August 1920, Armenia signed a preliminary agreement with the Bolsheviks, agreeing to a temporary Bolshevik occupation of these areas until final settlement would be reached.
 In 1921, Armenia and Georgia were also taken over by the Bolsheviks.
-After the Sovietization of Armenia and Azerbaijan, the Kavbiuro (Caucasian Bureau of the Central Committee of the Russian Communist Party (Bolshevik)) decided that Karabakh would remain within Azerbaijan SSR with broad regional autonomy, with the administrative centre in the city of Shusha (the administrative center was later moved to Stepanakert).
+After the Sovietization of Armenia and Azerbaijan, the Kavbiuro (Caucasian Bureau of the Central Committee of the Russian Communist Party (Bolshevik)) decided that Karabakh would remain within Azerbaijan SSR with broad regional autonomy, with the administrative centre in the city of Shusha (the administrative centre was later moved to Stepanakert).
 The oblast's borders were drawn to include Armenian villages and to exclude as much as possible Azerbaijani villages.
 The resulting district ensured an Armenian majority.

 With the Soviet Union firmly in control of the region, the conflict over the region died down for several decades until the beginning of the dissolution of the Soviet Union in the late 1980s and early 1990s, when the question of Nagorno-Karabakh re-emerged.
 Accusing the Azerbaijani SSR government of conducting forced Azerification of the region, the majority Armenian population, with ideological and material support from the Armenian SSR, started a movement to have the autonomous oblast transferred to the Armenian SSR.
 In August 1987, Karabakh Armenians sent a petition for union with Armenia with tens of thousands of signatures to Moscow.